entando/entando-docs/vuepress/docs/next/tutorials/devops/manage-nginx.md

 ```
 Note that you will need the EXTERNAL-IP address of your ingress controller to configure the application.

-7. Verify that you configured the ingress class in the Operator `ConfigMap` so Entando knows which ingress controller should be used:
+7. Verify that you configured the `ingress.class` in the Operator `ConfigMap` so Entando knows which ingress controller should be used:

 `entando.ingress.class: "nginx"`